-The Calcografia Nazionale (or Istituto Nazionale per la Grafica) is housed in the historic building Palazzo Poli on Via della Stamperia in Rome.
+The Calcografia Nazionale (or Istituto Nazionale per la Grafica) is housed in the historic building Palazzo Poli in the Via della Stamperia in Rome.
 The “National Institute of Graphic Design” has the largest collection of engravings in the world.

 Calcografia Nazionale Rome